 November 17, 2017

-When the FCC approved the merger between Charter Communications and Time Warner Cable – thus creating Spectrum – the company agreed to forego the institution of data caps for at least seven years.
 While not the same thing as bandwidth throttling, some ISPs with a data cap policy throttle the Internet speeds of their customers who exceed their monthly data allowance.
-Others charge an overage fee; for example AT&T’s runs $10 for each 50 GB of data consumed per month.
+Others charge an overage fee; for example AT&T’s runs $10 for each 50 GB of data consumed per month past their cap.